BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image93.png"
 style="width:6.6875in;height:4.96875in" />

-Hidden around this map you’ll find 2 *Dusk Balls, Rock Gem, Red Shard, Ground Gem, Poke Doll, Heart Scale, Elixir,* and *Water Gem.* Don’t head to the east, again, you’ll lose money.
+Hidden around this map you'll find 2 *Dusk Balls, Rock Gem, Red Shard, Ground Gem, Poke Doll, Heart Scale, Elixir,* and *Water Gem.* Don't head to the east, again, you'll lose money.
 We will cover the cave accessible to the south and the nearby house later on.

 Finally, head to the west and cross the bridges, and watch your respective cutscene.

-If you’re on the Kanon + Claydol path, now’s the proper time you’re heading to the Voidal Chasm.
-Explore using the section above if you’d like, keeping in mind you’re going backwards: go to B3F of Voidal Chasm.
+If you're on the Kanon + Claydol path, now's the proper time you're heading to the Voidal Chasm.
+Explore using the section above if you'd like, keeping in mind you're going backwards: go to B3F of Voidal Chasm.
-Now’s your fight with the hooded figure.
+Now's your fight with the hooded figure.
 Beat him, then outside, talk to the crew, then make your way back to this part of the desert.

 Cross the bridges and enter the village.